stancl/tenancy-docs/source/docs/v3/tenants.blade.md

 - Data column trait — lets you store arbitrary keys.
 Attributes that don't exist as columns on your `tenants` table go to the `data` column as serialized JSON.
 - Id generation trait — when you don't supply an ID, a random uuid will be generated.
 An alternative to this would be using AUTOINCREMENT columns.
 If you wish to use numerical ids, change the `create_tenants_table` migration to use `bigIncrements()` or some such column type, and set `tenancy.id_generator` config to null.
 That will disable the ID generation altogether, falling back to the database's autoincrement mechanism.

+## Tenant Model
 **Most** applications using this package will want domain/subdomain identification and tenant databases.
 To do this, create a new model, e.g. `App\Tenant`, that looks like this:

 ```php
 <?php